fabric8-analytics/fabric8-analytics-common/integration-tests/README.md

   API endpoints are available and work as expected
 * [Server API](features/server_api.feature): API tests for the server module
 * [Jobs API](features/jobs_api.feature): API tests for the jobs module
+* [Stack analysis v2](features/stackanalysis-v2.feature): API tests for the stack analysis endpoint `/api/v2/stack-analyses/`
+* [Component analysis](features/components.feature): API tests for the component analysis endpoints under `/api/v1/component-analyses/`
+* [Selfcheck](features/selfcheck.feature): Some checks if the test steps are working correctly

 ### Older tests that have to be updated

-* [Component analysis](features/analysis.feature): API tests for the component analysis endpoints under `/api/v1/component-analyses/`
 * [Stack analysis](features/stackanalysis.feature): API tests for the stack analysis endpoint `/api/v1/stack-analyses/`
 * [Known ecosystems](features/ecosystems.feature): API tests for the